Zebulon Vance: Prisoner

 Vance was arrested in Statesville on May 13, 1865, his 35th birthday, by General Hugh Judson Kilpatrick.
 Samuel Wittkowsky, the man who gave prisoner Vance a wagon ride to the train station, noted that Vance was silently shedding tears at first.
 Then, wiping his eyes, Vance expressed concern for his wife and children who had no money to live on and worried about the "indignities" that North Carolina might suffer in the aftermath of the war.

-After a short imprisonment in Raleigh, Vance arrived at the Old Capitol Prison in Washington, D.C on May 20, 1865.
+After a short imprisonment in Raleigh, Vance arrived at the Old Capitol Prison in Washington, D.C. on May 20, 1865.
 There, he shared a small cell with John Letcher, the former Governor of Virginia.
 Each man had an iron bed and chair.
 They had to pay for their meals which came from a local restaurant.
 Vance filed for parole on June 3, 1865, using President Johnson's amnesty program.
 At the time, Vance's wife was very ill, and Johnson's sympathies lay with reuniting the family.
 He paroled Vance on July 6, 1865, after an imprisonment of 47 days.

 Vance was formally pardoned on March 11, 1867; although no formal charges were filed against him before his arrest, during his imprisonment, or during his parole.

-Postbellum career
+Postwar career

 Attorney

-After the war, Vance practiced law in Statesville briefly before moving to Charlotte, North Carolina where he formed a practice with Clement Dow and R. D. Johnson.
+After the war, Vance practiced law in Statesville briefly before moving to Charlotte, North Carolina, where he formed a practice with Clement Dow and R. D. Johnson.
 In addition to Charlotte, he had court cases in Concord, Dallas, Lexington, Lincolnton, Monroe, and Salisbury.
 Among his clients was former Confederate soldier, Tom Dula, who was accused of murdering his girlfriend Laura Foster in 1866.
-Vance lost his appeal of the guilty verdict, and Dula was hanged on May 1, 1868.
+While he succeeded in having the trial moved from Wilkesboro to Statesville, believing Dula could not receive a fair trial in Wilkes County, Dula was nevertheless convicted and, although he was given a new trial on appeal, Dula was convicted again and hanged on May 1, 1868.
+To the end of his life, Vance maintained that Dula was innocent.
 This high–profile murder is the subject of the folk song "Tom Dooley".